 This post may contain affiliate links.
 They cost you nothing but we make a small commission.

-You are probably going to Phong Nha for the same reasons that we did.
+You are probably going to Phong Nha for the same reasons as we did.
 To experience a beautiful and not so touristy part of Vietnam and to explore the famous Dark Caves.
+Let me tell you the trip is absolutely worth it.
+In my opinion, Phong Nah is one of the worlds underrated destinations.

 I am going to walk you through the process of getting to Phong Nha from Hanoi.
-It’s a subject that remains a little gery on the internet so I hope it helps.
+It’s a subject that remains a little grey on the internet so I hope it helps.

 Getting from Hanoi to Phong Nha.